 Introduction

 This article contains a list of all the software freely available to manipulate data from Scanning Probe Microscopy (SPM), that is, Atomic Force Microscopy (AFM), and Scanning Tunnelling Microscopy (STM).
 It does not include software designed only to load one particular format, i.e. the software provided by the instrument manufacturers, unless they are able to open other formats.
 It is intended to summarise the third party software available.
 It does not compare the quality of the software, and the order is entirely arbitrary.
 If you know of other software available, let me know.
-I do know there are two other lists of SPM software[This one and This one], although neither seem to be updated.
+I do know of one other existing list of SPM software[This one], although I dont think it's being updated.

-This list is an updated version of that which appears in my forthcoming book:"Atomic Force Microscopy", OUP, 2010, with Paul West.
+This list is an updated version of that which appeared in my book:"Atomic Force Microscopy", OUP, 2010, with Paul West.

 List of Third Party SPM Software